watermelon-addict/IM-Study-on-Sea-Ice/README.md

 # 4. Ising model and neural network setup
 <br/>
-The methodology of our study on sea ice dynamics is outlined as follows: we first normalize the NRSTI data to a continuous Ising lattice, carefully choose the simulation periods, and set up the Ising parameters (J, B, I) to be fitted.
-Then given the initial lattice of each simulation period, we run the Metropolis MC simulation based on the values of (J, B, I) to generate a final state of the Ising lattice for this period.
+The methodology of our study on sea ice dynamics is outlined as follows: we first normalize the NRSTI data to a continuous Ising lattice, carefully choose the simulation periods, and set up the Ising parameters $(J, B, I)$ to be fitted.
+Then given the initial lattice of each simulation period, we run the Metropolis MC simulation based on the values of $(J, B, I)$ to generate a final state of the Ising lattice for this period.
 The full Metropolis simulation procedure is passed into a neural network to solve the inverse Ising problem, i.e., to find the Ising parameters after training so that the simulated final Ising lattice matches the observed NRSTI data as closely as possible.
 <br/>
 <h2> 4.1	Ising model lattice </h2>
 <br/>